a-dev-mobile/turn_gen/README.md

 ### Assets

-TurnGen also allows you to generate string constants of all files in the assets folder, with the ability to use different characters and letters in the file name.
+TurnGen also allows you to generate string constants of all files in the assets folder, with the ability to use different characters and letters in the file name, and, if identical file names are found, to add to the constant name a number

-You need to add the path to the constant file:
+You need to add the path where to generate the file:

 ```yaml
 turn_gen:
   assets_output: "lib/gen/"
 ```

-We use the command to start it:
+And to start, we use the command:

 ```shell
 dart run turn_gen -t assets -f <path to your workspace folder>
 ```

-If you are using `VSCode`, you can add the task to your `tasks.json`
+If you are using `VSCode`, you can add the task to your `tasks.json`.

 ```json
        // GEN assets